bhattgauravNIT/IISC_SLAM/README.md

 LSD_room.bag.zip file .
 Download and extract this dataset if yu wish to use this.

-# If yu are using LSD_machine.bag dataset or any other dataset of (.bag) format, then in seprate terminals
+# If you are using LSD_machine.bag dataset or any other dataset of (.bag) format then in seprate terminals.

 $ roscore